Why You Should Take Control of Your ADHD

 You’ll know that you’re seeing ADHD as an explanation when you actually do things that are required to be successful (at least most of the time).
 When you occasionally blow it, you can cut yourself some slack, and bounce back, like a prizefighter getting up from the canvas just before a 10-count.

-Shift from Using Excuses to Having Control over ADHD
+Shift from Using Excuses to Having Control

 - Give yourself credit for your hard work, especially work done before you were diagnosed.